 Lifelong Learning at Regis (LLARC) is learning at its best.
 It is a community of adult students involved in daytime courses and lectures designed and taught by their peers, people who strive to continue learning.
 LLARC involves no tests, term papers, credits, or previous college experience.
 It is a chance to learn and to meet new people of varied backgrounds and interests.
 Our common denominator is eagerness to expand our minds in a relaxed and sociable atmosphere.

 Due to the COVID-19 pandemic, all LLARC programming will be taking place virtually.
-LLARC continues to be integrated into the fabric of the university campus, taking advantage of professors, intergenerational opportunities, Fine Arts Center virtual programming, lecture series, and more.
-Our members engage in a wide selection of LLARC courses and lectures Monday through Thursday, and have access to drop-in courses and special interest groups on Fridays.
+LLARC continues to be integrated into the fabric of the university campus, taking advantage of professors, intergenerational opportunities, Fine Arts Center virtual programming, a robust lecture series, and more.
+Our members engage in a wide selection of LLARC courses and lectures Monday through Friday, and have access to additional drop-in courses and special interest groups on Fridays.
 We offer the Lunch, Listen and Learn program on Thursdays in a virtual format to listen to speakers on various topics during the lunch hour, as well as socialize with our friends, new and established.